Logo

 Ready to align your CRM and customer engagement strategies?
 Here’s how to begin:

-1. Verify Accounts: Ensure you have compatible Braze (Enterprise) and Salesforce (Enterprise/Unlimited) accounts with API access.
+1. Verify Accounts: Ensure you have compatible Braze (Enterprise) and Salesforce (Enterprise or Unlimited) accounts with API access.

-2. Choose a Middleware: Start with Segment for simplicity or explore MuleSoft, Zapier, or custom APIs for complex needs.
+2. Choose Middleware: Start with Segment for simplicity, or consider MuleSoft, Zapier, or custom APIs for more complex requirements.

-3. Consult Experts: Work with your IT team or an integration partner (e.g., Relationship One) to configure the setup.
+3. Consult Experts: Collaborate with your IT team or an integration partner (such as Relationship One) to configure the setup.

 4. Set Up and Test: Follow the installation guide to sync data, build campaigns, and test in a sandbox environment.

-5. Learn More: Explore Braze’s Help Center (help.braze.com), Salesforce Trailhead (trailhead.salesforce.com), or Segment’s documentation for tutorials.
+5. Learn More: Visit Braze’s Help Center (help.braze.com), Salesforce Trailhead (trailhead.salesforce.com), or Segment’s documentation for tutorials.

 6. Get Support: Contact Braze or Salesforce support, or consult middleware providers like Segment for assistance.